 Indeed, Miyahara always surprises any visitors anytime in the year with its decoration.
 From the outside, it’s similar to a busy shopping center.
 Notwithstanding, this two-floor building is just a place for people to enjoy delicious pastries and peaceful space with hot tea, or ice cream.

-If you love ice-cream, I’m sure your Taipei and Taichung journey will be sweeter with this destination.
+If you love ice-cream, I’m sure your Taipei and Taichung itinerary will be sweeter with this destination.
 Just a quick note, you possibly have to get in a long line to buy ice cream.

 I didn’t expect this place was so lively and colorful, and all of its corners are backgrounds for beautiful photos.
 Indeed, your phone or camera is flooded with so cute pics at the village.